Thesis topics

 Informal communication in the virtual workplace |

-Informal communication is essential for building and maintaining interpersonal relationships and for the effective exchange of information within organisations.
+Informal communication is essential for building and maintaining interpersonal relationships and for the effective exchange of information within organizations.
 In the virtual environment, however, individuals face particular challenges because the familiar ways of spontaneous and informal interaction that occur naturally in physical work environments are more difficult to replicate.
 Theses on this topic can address a variety of issues, such as the development of an experimental paradigm for studying informal virtual communication (possibly through the integration of an online game), or the content or interaction analysis of informal communication in online chats. |

 (Laboratory) experiment or secondary data analysis (content or interaction analysis); for bachelor theses: Literature review or content analysis |